Inbound focuses on getting customers to come TO you by creating content they want to consume.

-The flowchart above shows how the inbound marketing funnel works.
-It visually represents the active research process (or stages) someone goes through leading up to a purchase.
+The above shows how the inbound marketing funnel works.
+It visually represents the active research process someone goes through leading up to a purchase.

-In each stage, there are specific digital tactics used to guide people toward a purchase.
-The top of the funnel is where people are further away from making a purchasing decision, while people at the bottom of the funnel are closer to purchasing.
+(Remember, the top of the funnel is where people are further away from making a purchasing decision, while people at the bottom of the funnel are closer to purchasing.)

 Some of the most effective components used to attract the right users to your website are: